ampl/amplpy/docs/source/getting-started.rst

 To deploy AMPL API applications to users who do not have their own AMPL installations, include with your application the AMPL executable (``ampl`` or ``ampl.exe``), and the ``amplpy`` package.
-Note that the folder containing the AMPL executable should be in the system search path.
+Note that the folder containing the AMPL executable should be in the system search path, or use :ref:`amplpy.modules <amplpyModules>` instead.